 "C. Except as otherwise required by law and subject to the rights of the holders of any series of Preferred Stock then outstanding, unless the Board of Directors otherwise determines, newly created directorships resulting from any increase in the authorized number of directors or any vacancies on the Board of Directors resulting from the death, resignation, retirement, disqualification, removal from office or other cause shall be filled only by a majority vote of the Directors then in office and entitled to vote thereon, though less than a quorum, or by a sole remaining Director entitled to vote thereon, and not by the stockholders.
 Any Director elected in accordance with the immediately preceding sentence to fill a vacancy on the Board of Directors resulting from the death, resignation, retirement, disqualification, removal from office or other cause in a class elected prior to the annual meeting of stockholders for fiscal year 2020 shall hold office for a term expiring at the next election of the class for which such Director shall have been chosen and until his successor shall be elected and qualified.
-Any Director elected in accordance with the first sentence of this paragraph to (i) fill a newly created directorship resulting from any increase in the authorized number of directors or (ii) fill a vacancy on the Board of Directors resulting from the death, resignation or removal of any Director in a class elected at or after the annual meeting of stockholders for fiscal year 2020 shall hold office for a term expiring at the next annual meeting of stockholders for fiscal year 2020 shall hold office for a term emoval of any Director in a class elected at or after the annual meeting of stockholders for fiscal year 2020 shall hold office for a term emoval of any Director in a class elected at or after the annual meeting of stockholders for fiscal year 2020 shall hold office for a term emoval of any Director in a class elected at or after the annual meeting of stockholders for fiscal year 2020 shall hold office f
+Any Director elected in accordance with the first sentence of this paragraph to (i) fill a newly created directorship resulting from any increase in the authorized number of directors or (ii) fill a vacancy on the Board of Directors resulting from the death, resignation or removal of any Director in a class elected at or after the annual meeting of stockholders for fiscal year 2020 shall hold office for a term expiring at the next annual meeting of stockholders and shall remain in office until his or her successor is shall be elected and qualified or until such Director's death, resignation, retirement, disqualification, removal from office or other cause, whichever occurs first."